 If I’ve learned anything in my early adult life, I’ve learned that money and finances are hard, especially when you’re in college.
-If you’re anything like me you might struggle with spending, or saving, or maybe even both.
+If you’re anything like me you might struggle with spending money, saving money, or maybe even both.

-Acorns is an app, that takes an amount of money (you decide), from your bank account every month (you can skip any months you’d like), and invests it so that you can earn money on it.
+Acorns is an app, that takes an amount of money (you decide), from your bank account every month, and invests it so that you can earn money on it.
 It can also collect pocket change, or “round-ups” as they call it, and invest that as well.
-I use my Acorns account to help me earn interest and dividends on my savings.

 If automatic investments aren’t your thing, they allow one time investments as well!